"

 Figure 3.3.
 Untitled / Photo Credit: succo, Pixabay License

 The criminal justice system in the United States of America is experiencing a level of scrutiny unlike at any other time in its history.
 One must ask: How much crime is there?
-Why does violent crime occur more in some places, while property crimes or white-collar crimes take place in other areas?
+Why does violent crime occur more in some places while property crimes or white-collar crimes take place in other areas?
 Has the social contract between police and the community been irreparably damaged by the outcomes of alleged (and actual) claims of excessive uses of force against marginalized members of the community?
 Are recommendations to defund the police the answer?
-Why aren’t crimes more quickly addressed by prosecutors and the courts, leaving victims feeling disenfranchised and, in fact, re-victimized?
+Why are crimes not more quickly addressed by prosecutors and the courts, thereby leaving victims feeling disenfranchised and revictimized?

 Attempting to address the above questions, today’s criminologists are rightly pragmatic in trying to make sense of what is happening in the criminal justice arena.
-This pragmatic approach looks for explanations which are social justice-based, rooted in policy, and grounded in science.
+This practical approach looks for explanations that are based in social justice, rooted in policy, and grounded in science.

-It is at this so-called “fork in the road” that we need to differentiate between criminology and criminal justice, because, while related, the two are not the same, and can even evolve to contradict over time.
+In reaching this so-called fork in the road, we need to differentiate between criminology and criminal justice.
+While the two are related, they are not the same, and they could even evolve over time to contradict one another.
 The focus and intent of criminology is on explaining crime.

-When conducting studies on criminal justice, criminologists are chiefly interested in two particular areas: what effects society may have played on how and why the crime was committed, and the official reaction to the perpetrators and criminal event.
+Criminologists who conduct studies on criminal justice are chiefly interested in two particular areas: the effects society may have played on how and why the crime was committed, and the official reaction to the perpetrators and criminal event.
 In earlier years, studies of crime and their causation were conducted on more of a theoretical construct.
-While supported by facts and often empirical studies, the explanations derived in a criminological study tend not to have immediate (or at least not readily adoptable) policy implications (Brown et al., 2007).
-Yet, the same authors a little over a decade later, announced the need for politicians to refer to more criminologist analysis when developing legislation, promulgating rules, or creating policy.
-In doing so, there is less of a gap between the knowledge of crime possessed by criminologists, and the creation of public policy to reduce criminal activity (Brown et al., 2024).
-Criminal justice studies tend to be more analytics-based and descriptive, lending themselves to being used to suggest courses of action or course correction for the practitioners of criminal justice at the police, courts, and corrections levels.
-The distinction between criminology and the related criminal justice fields tend to be through emphasis, rather than a decision for them to be mutually exclusive.
-To fully understand and explain crime, criminologists should be familiar with crime patterns, local “hot spots,” and emerging trends on criminal behavior.
-When responding to crime and offenders, criminologists depend upon theories and concepts that are proven to be effective.
+While supported by facts and often empirical studies, the explanations derived in a criminological study tended not to have immediate (or at least not readily adoptable) policy implications (Brown et al., 2007).
+Yet, the same authors a little over a decade later announced the need for politicians to refer to more criminologist analysis when developing legislation, promulgating rules, or creating policy.
+In doing so, there is less of a gap between the knowledge of the crime criminologists possess and the creation of public policy to reduce criminal activity (Brown et al., 2024).
+Criminal justice studies tend to be more analytics-based and descriptive; this lends them to being used to suggest courses of action or course correction for the criminal justice practitioners at the police, courts, and corrections levels.
+The distinction between criminology and the related criminal justice fields tend to be of emphasis rather than a decision that they are mutually exclusive.
+To fully understand and explain crime, criminologists should be familiar with crime patterns, local hot spots, and emerging trends on criminal behavior.
+When responding to crime and offenders, criminologists depend on theories and concepts that are proven to be effective.

 Contemporary criminologists organize knowledge of criminal justice by referencing its three broad components: police, courts, and corrections (Bernard & Engel, 2001).
-In this chapter the comprehensive criminal justice-based approach is taken, with each component being viewed in terms of four specific goals of punishment: (1) deterrence, (2) incapacitation, (3) retribution, and (4) rehabilitation.
+In this chapter, the comprehensive criminal justice-based approach is taken, with each component being viewed in terms of four specific goals of punishment: (a) deterrence, (b) incapacitation, (c) retribution, and (d) rehabilitation.
 These four punishment goals will be defined and discussed in greater detail in Chapter 9.

 Deterrence

-Deterrence uses punitive sanctions to “send a message” to persons intended to dissuade them from committing criminal acts in the future.
+Deterrence uses punitive sanctions to send a message to people to dissuade them from committing criminal acts in the future.
 The concept of deterrence rests upon the notion that the fear of punishment will cause potential offenders to refrain from committing crimes.
-This proposition seems simple and straightforward: don’t most people wish to stay within the law simply in order to avoid punishment?
-This notion is reinforced by a study conducted by Ronald V. Clarke in 1996, where 16.4 million cars traveling on a rural Illinois highway with a posted (but lightly enforced) speed limit of 65 mph were covertly evaluated for their speed by radar.
+This proposition seems simple and straightforward: Most people wish to stay within the law to avoid punishment.
+This notion is reinforced by a study Ronald V. Clarke conducted in 1996.
+In his study, 16.4 million cars traveling on a rural Illinois highway with a posted (but lightly enforced) speed limit of 65 mph were covertly evaluated for their speed by radar.
 The vast majority did indeed travel at the posted speed, with a very small minority traveling faster or slower.
 What did we learn?
 One conclusion would be that deterrence works even when the chances of being caught are slight.
 One could also conclude that most people do not need a threat of deterrence in order to do the right thing.
-Yet others might believe that the Illinois state legislature did the right thing by posting a reasonable, acceptable speed limit on its highway.
-Or, shall we conclude that deterrence does not work precisely on that small group of people who are prone to nonconformity (Decker, 1972)?
+Yet others might believe that the Illinois State legislature did the right thing by posting a reasonable, acceptable speed limit on its highway.
+Or shall we conclude that deterrence does not work precisely on that small group of people who are prone to nonconformity (Decker, 1972)?

 image